bhumikaavadutha/todaystask/README.md

     use functions
     draw_boxes - for draw the bounding box around the image crop_image - for crop the image

+    we give the output directory name through the terminal

   ## example